godnondsilva/godnondsilva/README.md

 ## Hey there!

 I'm a fullstack developer from India.
 I enjoy building everything from small business apps to interactive web apps.
-I'm currently pursing my Bachelor's in Computer Science & Engineering.
-If you would wish to contact me, you can get in touch with me.
+I'm currently pursing my Bachelor's Degree in Computer Science & Engineering.
+If you would wish to contact me, you can get in touch with me using the below links:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-godnondsilva-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/godnon-dsilva)
 [![Twitter](https://img.shields.io/badge/Twitter-godnondsilva-blue?style=flat-square&logo=twitter)](https://twitter.com/godnondsilva)